DataLLM: create data out of nothing 🔮

 • dtype.
 The dtype of the returned values.
 One of string, category, integer, float, boolean, date or datetime.

 • regex.
 A regex used to limit the generated values.
+Do not use ^ and $ anchors.

 • categories.
 The allowed values to be sampled from.
 If provided, then the dtype is set to category.